 How can you save money on Dodge Charger car insurance?

 - Consider liability only: If you have an older car, you might be able to drop full coverage and get savings with liability only.
-The Insurance Information Institute recommends coinciding this option if your car’s value is less than 10 times the cost of insurance.
+The Insurance Information Institute recommends considering this option if your car’s value is less than 10 times the cost of insurance.

 Frequently asked questions